Universal541/brianreymore/src/content/essays/america-at-250.md

 So a handful of people stepped forward.

-Not because there was money in it.

-Not because there was recognition in it.
+Not for money.
+Not for recognition.
 Not because anybody promised them a reward.

 Because somebody had to.